 G.A.
 Astorga et al. (2016): Towards understanding the fossil record better: Insights from recently deposited plant macrofossils in a sclerophyll-dominated subalpine environment.
 Abstract, Review of Palaeobotany and Palynology, 233: 1-11.
-See also here.
+See also here, and there (in PDF).

 A.R.
 Bashforth et al. (2010): Vegetation heterogeneity on a Late Pennsylvanian braided-river plain draining the Variscan Mountains, La Magdalena Coalfield, northwestern Spain.
 PDF file, Palaeogeography, Palaeoclimatology, Palaeoecology.

 Anna K. Behrensmeyer (1992; Google books): Terrestrial ecosystems through time.
 Read "Taphonomy", page 4.

 Anna K. Behrensmeyer, Susan M. Kidwell and Robert A. Gastaldo (2000): Taphonomy and Paleobiology.
 Abstract, Paleobiology, Vol. 26, No. 4, pp. 103-147.A.
 Bercovici (2016): From the Field: Hunting Cretaceous Plants.
 From: Digging the Fossil Record: Paleobiology at the Smithsonian Dinosaurs (Department of Paleobiology at the Smithsonian National Museum of Natural History).

 S. Bernard et al. (2015): Evolution of the macromolecular structure of sporopollenin during thermal degradation.
 In PDF.
 See also here.

 !
 S. Bernard et al. (2007): Exceptional preservation of fossil plant spores in high-pressure metamorphic rocks.
 In PDF, Earth and Planetary Science Letters, 262: 257-272.
 See also here.